-Consult your family pediatrician to determine whether it is fine to get chiropractic care for your child.
+Consult your family paediatrician to determine whether getting chiropractic care for your child is fine.
 Also, if you have decided to get chiropractic care for your child, make sure you go to the one experienced with children.

 Some experts believe migraine medications can badly affect pregnant women and their fetuses.
 Thereby, most pregnant women now consider chiropractic therapies for migraine.
 But is it safe for them?
 Let’s figure it out!

 Very little research evidence is available on the effect of chiropractic care on pregnant women.
 Older research from 2019 suggests it may be safe for them.
 The study was based on pregnant women with chronic migraines for 12 years.
 She previously took massage therapies, physicals, and other therapies for relief.
 She further administered non-steroidal anti-inflammatory drugs with codeine which only provided minor relief.

 Her symptoms improved when she received chiropractic spinal manipulation treatment and add-on therapies, and soon after, she got off all medications.
 While more research it needed in this area, this old case study suggests that chiropractic adjustments effectively treat migraine in pregnant women.